 By Anabelle Bergstrom, Peer Research Ambassador

-Anabelle is a junior double majoring in Political Science and Philosophy with a minor in Public Policy.
+Anabelle is a sophomore double majoring in Political Science and Philosophy, and minoring in Public Policy.
 Click here to learn more about Anabelle.